readevalprint/cartridge-stripe/README.rst

     pip install cartridge-stripe

+Update the settings.py to use your shiney new app.
-add to 'INSTALLED_APPS' above 'cartridge.shop' to override the checkout template or copy it to your templates dir.
+Add it to 'INSTALLED_APPS' above 'cartridge.shop' to override the checkout template or copy it to the templates dir in your project.

 ::